kevinbarabash/beignet/design/mvp/09_meeting_developer_expectations.md

-# 05 Meeting Developer Expectations
+# 09 Meeting Developer Expectations

+Developers have high expectations of programming languages before they'll decide to use a new language for a project.
+It should support modern tooling and shouldn't be obtensible worse than what they're already using.

 ## LSP (Language Server Protocol) Support